cmderdev/cmder/.github/issue_template.md

       mentioned tools are NOT used within Cmder, there's a good chance that you should open the bug at the corresponding repo instead.

-  • Lastly, have a look at official documentation for Cmder over our website, and our wiki.
+  • Lastly, have a look at the official documentation for Cmder over our website, and our wiki.

-    Read more on about Cmder on ConEmu docs: https://conemu.github.io/en/cmder.html
+    Read more about Cmder on ConEmu docs: https://conemu.github.io/en/cmder.html